What is Rennet?

 One of the essential ingredients in making nearly every kind of cheese, rennet is a set of enzymes that cheesemakers use to coagulate milk and separate solid curd from liquid whey.

 Traditionally, the enzymes in rennet have been taken from the stomach linings of young ruminant animals like calves, lambs, and kids (young goats).
 This type of animal rennet has been used in the cheesemaking process for thousands of years.
-The power of rennet to coagulate milk was likely discovered when one of our early ancestors attempted to transport milk in pouches made from the stomach of a calf or lamb, only to discover that the milk became solid during the journey.

 In addition to animal rennet, cheesemakers have used a variety of other types of rennet to introduce the enzymes in cheese that are critical to the cheesemaking process.
 Plant or vegetable rennet relies on the coagulating properties of thistle, nettles, dried caper leaves, artichokes, and other plants.
 Microbial rennet uses certain kinds of mold, yeast, or fungi to coagulate milk.
 And fermentation-based rennet uses genetic engineering to reproduce the same enzymes found in animals within bacteria, fungi, or yeast.
 Vegetable rennet, microbial rennet, and certain forms of fermentation-based rennet are considered vegetarian.